-The importance of small dollar monthly donations
+The importance of small-dollar monthly donations

 Relying too heavily on one source of revenue (e.g. large dollar donors or a single annual event) can send an organization into a crisis in the event of unforeseen circumstances (e.g. pandemic and global recession).
-Diversifying your donor portfolio to include everything from the one time $10,000 donors to the monthly $10-25 dollar donors can help increase your organization’s financial health and support long-term sustainability.
+Diversifying your donor portfolio to include everything from the one-time $10,000 donors to the monthly $10-25 dollar donors can help increase your organization’s financial health and support long-term sustainability.
 Additionally, it creates a larger pool of donors.
 Instead of 10 major donors, you may have hundreds of donors, all with mixed (but equally important) financial support.

-You want to begin courting the next generation of donors: Gen Z, also referred to as “Philanthroteens.”
+You want to begin courting the next generation of donors: Gen Z also referred to as “Philanthroteens.”
 They are poised to become one of the most philanthropically active and socially conscious generations to date, with a reported 32% of Gen Z donating their own money to charitable and social causes.
 However, due to their age, they will not (at least for now) be your mega-donors.
-Rather, this is the generation you want to court for small dollar donations.
+Rather, this is the generation you want to court for small-dollar donations.
 While these younger donors (all 2.6 billion of them) will likely be limited to giving smaller amounts of money, they have the potential to make up a significant portion of your individual donor base, so it’s important to treat every donation, from $5 to $500, equally important!

 Casting the net wide on both ends

-If this year has shown us anything, it’s that there are a lot of needs to be met in our society, and a lot of nonprofits who need the support of their communities.
-Gen Z and Millennials are more aware than past generations of the wide range of social issues and causes, and as a result tend to have more than one cause they care about – meaning their dollars often go to more than one nonprofit or organization.
-This is where part of the appeal for small dollar donations comes in.
-Donating in smaller amounts per organization gives donors the financial ability to support a wide range of causes and orgs they believe in.
+If this year has shown us anything, it’s that there are a lot of needs to be met in our society, and a lot of nonprofits need the support of their communities.
+Gen Z and Millennials are more aware than past generations of the wide range of social issues and causes, and as a result, tend to have more than one cause they care about – meaning their dollars often go to more than one nonprofit or organization.
+This is where part of the appeal for small-dollar donations comes in.
+Donating in smaller amounts per organization gives donors the financial ability to support a wide range of causes and organizations they believe in.
 If they’re already donating a cumulative $25 per month to other organizations, they will be more likely to add your organization to their list if you’re asking for $5-$10 per month versus $50 or $100.

 2020 has changed a lot of the ways nonprofits operate, fundraise, and recruit new donors and supporters.
-Small dollar donations are one of the largest emerging methods to meet increased needs in a new era of technology, and begin to inspire and connect with a new generation of donors!
+Small-dollar donations are one of the largest emerging methods to meet increased needs in a new era of technology, and begin to inspire and connect with a new generation of donors!